ercp/specifications/spec/ercp_basic.md

 This command **SHOULD** be sent to acknowledge a previously received command.

-This command **CAN** be sent immediately after receiving the command or after doing some processing.
+This command **MAY** be sent immediately after receiving the command or after doing some processing.

 This command **MUST NOT** be sent if not replying to a command.